Alessandro Confente: Loan to Catania

 He appeared as a back up to Andrea Seculin in the first games of the 2020–21 season for Chievo.
 On 5 October 2020, he joined Catania on loan for the season.
 On 29 November he made his league debut for the club in a 2–1 away win over Avellino.
 Three days later, on 2 December, he kept his first clean sheet for the club in a 3–0 home win over Bisceglie.
 On 20 December he kept his second clean sheet for Catania in a 1–0 away win over Potenza, and two months later, on 13 February his third in another 1-0 win over Virtus Francavilla.
 In March 2021 Confente suffered a meniscus injury of his left knee and he stayed out for the rest of the season.
 Confente ended his season-long loan with 19 appearances, 20 goals conceded and 5 clean sheet.

 Vicenza

-On 16 August he joined Vicenza with a 2-years contract.
+On 16 August 2021, he joined Vicenza with a 2-years contract.

+Juve Stabia

+On 9 July 2025, Confente moved to Juve Stabia in Serie B on a two-season deal.